Mr-DJ/ezfy/README.md

 ### create a virtual environment (recommended) </br>
 ### Activate your virtual enviroment
 ```
-pip install requirements.txt
+python -m pip install -r requirements.txt

 python manage.py runserver

 ```

- The web app is has Django as its backend and is powered by Heroku.
+ This web app has Django as its backend and is powered by Heroku.